 Avoid Correcting Your Dog While Grooming

-Just ignore behaviour that is not ideal, such as when he yanks his paw away from the nail clippers, and instead focuses on rewarding the best behaviour.
+Just ignore behaviour that is not ideal, such as when he yanks his paw away from the nail clipper and instead focus on rewarding the best behaviour.
 Eventually, the undesirable moves will decrease in favour of the behaviour you have rewarded.

 Bring Patience and Calmness to the Table